Clinical Trials in Montana

 Types of Clinical Trials

 Before a new drug or intervention even makes it to a clinical trial, it has been tested in a laboratory setting first to get an idea of how it will work.
 Once the new intervention is approved by an ethics board of medical experts, a trial coordinator will recruit patients for a Phase I Clinical Trial.
 Phase 1 trials are done at research universities to get understand how much of a new drug or drug combination can be given safely to participants.
 Phase II trials look at the efficacy and side-effects of a new drug.
 Once a drug or drug combination has passed phase I and phase II clinical trials, a phase III trial is done to compare the new treatment with the standard of care.
-In Montana, there are only phase III clinical trials.
+In Montana, there are phase III, as well as many phase II and even phase I clinical trials currently ongoing.

 For more information about clinical trials or a trial that you or a family member may be interested in participating in, take a look at the following resources: